Orange Creamsicle Freezer Pie

 Orange Freezer Pie Filling:

-• In a large mixing bowl using an electric mixer beat the heavy whipping cream and powdered sugar until very stiff peaks form.
-Chill it for 30 minutes.
+• In a large mixing bowl, beat the heavy whipping cream and powdered sugar with an electric mixer until very stiff peaks form.
+Chill for 30 minutes.

-• In a large mixing bowl beat the cream cheese until creamy and add the sweetened condensed milk, beat until combined.
+• In a large mixing bowl, beat the cream cheese until creamy, then add the sweetened condensed milk and beat until combined.

 • Add the orange preserves and beat until well combined.

-• After that, combine the mixture with the cold whipped cream and fold it until well combined.
-Now, add the orange coloring and stir, add more if needed.
+• Combine the mixture with the cold whipped cream and fold it until well combined.
+Then, add the orange coloring and stir, adding more if necessary.

 • Transfer the filling into the prepared pie crust.
 Freeze for 6-8 hours.